 Most shares in India often trade on the Indian stock exchanges at a share price below Rs.
 1,000 per share.
 However, few stocks trade at a price range of thousands of rupees.
-This makes it difficult for small retail investors to buy such stocks that trade at a very high price range.
+These expensive stocks trade at very high price ranges and make it difficult for small retail investors to buy them.

 So, are expensive stocks indicative of a company’s valuation?
 Not necessarily.
 The share price of a company may not entirely be linked to the company’s valuation and could be an outcome of the demand and supply situation of the stock.
 Liquid stocks could have lower prices whereas illiquid stocks may command a higher valuation.
 A company with a share price of Rs.
 2,000, for example, could be undervalued as compared to other peer companies.

 Here, we will discuss the most expensive stocks in India, mainly focusing on the companies with the highest stock price in India.
 We have shortlisted the top 10 expensive stocks based on the current share price quoted on the stock exchanges as of May 2023.

 Market Capitalisation = Rs.
 37,749 Cr

 Madras Rubber Factory (MRF) is a well-known tyre manufacturer involved in the business of manufacturing a wide range of tyres.
 The company specializes in car & bike tyres, trucks/bus tyres, etc.

 MRF currently has the highest share price in India among all the companies listed on BSE/NSE.
 The all-time high share price of MRF is Rs.
 98,599.
 The stock is currently trading at a PE of 63.60.

 The stock’s price has risen significantly from being traded at a price of only Rs.
 10,000 in late 2012.
 The reason why MRF stock’s price is so high is that the company has never split its share and it has the backing of strong fundamentals.

 Market Capitalisation = Rs.
 44,973 Cr